 Owner: “We work in the garage industry and we can convert your garage…” (makes the final putt but the customer is now gone)

-The point here is that your product or company name does not have to be a hole-in-one - it's both unrealistic and unnecessary.
-If you get close to the pin, to your goal, and can tap the name in with a short, succinct pitch, then your brand name is a winner.
-So what you think is a sub par name might be just that... a winning name that's just short stoke from the cup.
+The point here is that your product or company name does not have to be a hole-in-one – it’s both unrealistic and unnecessary.
+If you get close to the pin, to your goal, and can tap the name in with a short, succinct pitch, then that brand name truly is the best brand name.
+It’s a winner, it accomplishes the goal.
+So what you thought was a subpar name might actually be above average… a winning name that’s just one short tap from the cup.

 So the real question you should be asking yourself once you have a short list of naming candidates is this… which of these is the shortest distance to the pin?
 Can I make it there with one easy statement?
 Is it a straight line?
 Or does this require a chip shot and a lucky bounce?

-I say all this because I encounter entrepreneurs and startups that needlessly torture themselves by swinging away for days and weeks on end in hopes of hitting upon the elusive "perfect name."
-The good news is that you don't need a perfect name, you just need a winning name.
+I say all this because I encounter entrepreneurs and startups that needlessly torture themselves by swinging away for days and weeks on end in hopes of hitting upon the elusive “perfect name.”
+The good news is that you don’t need a perfect name, you just need a winning name, the best name for your company.
 What PGA golfer would be upset to birdie every hole they play but not hit a hole-in-one?
 They would be in contention at every tournament.
-And you can be too... just set your sights on your goal and get close.
+And you can be too… just set your sights on your goal and get close.
 The rest is an easy tap in!